seangllghr/paper-templates/README.md

 # paper-templates

-Note that this project is now abandoned.
-I've stopped using this in favor of my [`makepaper` script](https://github.com/seangllghr/makepaper), which better leverages the power of Pandoc's templating and is designed for global installation. **That means this project is abandoned.
+I've stopped using this in favor of my
+[`makepaper` script](https://github.com/seangllghr/makepaper), which better leverages the power of Pandoc's templating and is designed for global installation. **That means this project is abandoned.
 Use at your own risk.**